Pinterest Hidden Image

 no bake brownies in a parchment lined tray with ganache, hazelnuts, and freeze-dried raspberries on top.Pin

-Step 8: Chill the frosted brownies for a couple of hours, and then slice them into individual servings.
+For best results, chill the finished brownies for a couple of hours, and then slice them into individual servings.

 💬 FAQs